bartificer/programming-by-stealth/docs/pbs41.md

 A decade ago I could have said that all standard form elements as rendered by all browsers could be controlled with the keyboard.
 I would simply have said that you tabbed from form element to form element and used the spacebar, enter key and arrow keys to manipulate the values.
 Tab to a checkbox, hit space to toggle its state, then tab to a drop-down and use the arrow keys to change the value, then tab to a button and hit the spacebar to activate it.

-That still works in most browsers today, but no longer in all – Safari is the odd-ball in this story.
+That still works in most browsers today, but no longer in all – Safari is the oddball in this story.
 By default, Safari only tabs to text boxes, text areas, and drop-down menus – Checkboxes, radio buttons, and buttons are skipped over.
-If you want to use the keyboard to activate radio buttons, checkboxes, or buttons you have to option+tab, or, go to the _Advanced_ tab in Safari’s preferences and enable the _Press Tab to highlight each item on a web page_ setting.
+If you want to use the keyboard to activate radio buttons, checkboxes, or buttons, you have to option+tab, or go to the _Advanced_ tab in Safari’s preferences and enable the _Press Tab to highlight each item on a web page_ setting.

 The people for whom keyboard navigation is by far the most important are those who, for one reason or another, can’t use a pointing device — perhaps they can’t see the screen, or perhaps they don’t have the dexterity to manipulate a pointer.
-Thankfully, Safari plays nice with the built-in accessibility tools in macOS, so the non-standard behaviour regular folks encounter doesn’t mess things up for our friends with special needs.
+Thankfully, Safari plays nice with the built-in accessibility tools in macOS.
+So the non-standard behaviour regular folks encounter doesn’t mess things up for our friends with special needs.

-I think Apple’s logic is that people generally only want to tab between things they can type in, so while Safari’s default behaviour is non-standard, it might be more in line with the expectations of regular human beings.
+I think Apple’s logic is that people generally only want to tab between things they can type in.
+So while Safari’s default behaviour is non-standard, it might be more in line with the expectations of regular human beings.
 I have no strong opinion either way though – as a user I find it convenient to be able to quickly tab form text box to text box without having to tab past a sea of checkboxes and radio buttons, but as a developer I find this unique behaviour irksome – conventions are for following, not flouting!

-The key point though is that if you confine yourself to using only standard form elements then your web forms will automatically be accessible.
+The key point though is that, if you confine yourself to using only standard form elements, then your web forms will automatically be accessible.

-However, that’s not always realistic — there simply aren’t stand form elements for all possible user interactions you might want to include in your web forms or web apps.
+However, that’s not always realistic — there simply aren’t standard form elements for all possible user interactions you might want to include in your web forms or web apps.
 We looked at an example of this back in instalment 36 when we learned how to build a custom UI for star ratings.
 At the time I did my best to make that custom UI accessible by adding ARIA attributes, but, when Allison tried to use that code as part of her solution to the challenge from instalment 36, she discovered a rather important oversight on my part.
 I forgot to add keyboard support to the UI!
 This oversight made the custom UI worse than useless for anyone relying on accessibility tools, because those tools simulate keyboard interactions.
 Because the ARIA tags were present, the accessibility tools registered the existence of the custom UI, but when users tried to interact with the UI, nothing happened, because the keyboard events they were generating were being ignored by my code — how frustrating that must have been!

 ## Custom UIs with Keyboard Support

-Rather than just retro-fitting keyboard support into the star rating UI from last time, we’re going to build a different custom UI from scratch, with keyboard support.
+Rather than just retrofitting keyboard support into the star rating UI from last time, we’re going to build a different custom UI from scratch, with keyboard support.

 What we’re going to build is a Netflix-style rating UI – it will have three states, no rating, a thumbs up, and a thumbs down.